China’s COVID Wave Is Coming

 A major COVID outbreak in China would also have unpredictable effects on the virus.
 The world’s most populous country includes a large number of immunocompromised people, who can harbor the virus for months—chronic infections that are thought to have produced variants of concern before.
 The world may be about to witness “a billion or more opportunities for the virus to evolve,” Cowling told me.
 In the coming months, the coronavirus could also exploit the Chinese’s close interactions with farmed animals, such as raccoon dogs and mink (both of which can be infected by SARS-CoV-2), and become enmeshed in local fauna.
 “We’ve certainly seen animal reservoirs becoming established in other parts of the world,” Worobey told me.
 “We should expect the same thing there.”

 Then again, the risk of new variants spinning out of a Chinese outbreak may be a bit less than it seems, Abdool Karim and other experts told me.
 China has stuck with zero COVID so long that its population has, by and large, never encountered Omicron subvariants; people’s immune systems remain trained almost exclusively on the original version of the coronavirus, raising only defenses that currently circulating strains can easily get around.
-It’s possible that “there will be less pressure for the virus to evolve to evade immunity further,” says Emma Hodcroft, a molecular epidemiologist at the University of Bern; and any new versions of the virus that do emerge might not fare particularly well outside of China.
+It’s possible that “there will be less pressure for the virus to evolve to evade immunity further,” says Emma Hodcroft, a molecular epidemiologist at the University of Bern; any new versions of the virus that do emerge might not fare particularly well outside of China.
 In other words, the virus could end up trapped in the very country that tried to keep it out the longest.
 Still, with so many people susceptible, Cobey told me, there are zero guarantees.

 Either way, viral evolution will plod on—and as it does, the rest of the world may struggle to track it in real time, especially as the cadence of Chinese testing ebbs.
 Cowling worries that China will have trouble monitoring the number of cases in the country, much less which subvariants are causing them.
 “There’s going to be a challenge in having situational awareness,” he told me.
 Shioda, too, worries that China will remain tight-lipped about the scale of the outbreak, a pattern that could have serious implications for residents as well.